guitarvydas/Demo-20240523/script.md

-# slide 1 Title
-- Exploring techniques and notations for augmenting developer experience
+# slide 1 Exploring techniques and notations for augmenting developer experience
-- this demo needs explanation, so I will present a few slides first
+- This demo needs explanation, so I will present a few slides first
-- this is about HOW to create new notations instead of championing a single notation
+- This demo is about HOW to create new notations instead of championing a single notation

 # slide 2 Manifesto
 1. we must stop believing that old-fashioned notations meant for printing presses are suitable for programming and reprogramming this new medium
 2. we must use many programming languages and join them together into a workflow for program development
-3. documentation doesn't work - must generate code
+3. documentation doesn't work - documentation must generate code

 # slide 3 Function-Based Notation
 - function-based notation is useful for programming calculators and compute-ers
 - function-based notation is stressed beyond its sweet spot for programming other kinds of things, like truly asynchronous actions
 - function-based notation is based on mathematics notation instead of hardware CPUs
   - Alan Kay, even, said that "a computer is more than functions and sets"

 # slide 4 Hardware Centric Perspective
 - we have become accustomed to a 1950s biased, mathematical, cost-cutting view of reprogrammable electronic machines
 - using old-fashioned ideas from the 1950s, we are biased towards sharing memory and time-sharing CPUs - this causes accidental complexities and creates the need for workarounds